French Toast Casserole

 - Add mix-ins.
 Feel free to experiment with adding in other ingredients before baking.
 Here are a few fun ideas: sliced almonds, raisins, banana slices, or fresh berries.

-This French toast casserole is pretty amazing with just a drizzle of maple syrup, but we love to top our French toast casserole with a dusting of powdered sugar, a dollop of whipped cream, fresh fruit and maple syrup.
+This is pretty amazing with just a drizzle of maple syrup, but we really love to top our serving with a dusting of powdered sugar, a dollop of whipped cream, fresh fruit and maple syrup.
 Some other fun topping ideas are:

 - sliced almonds or chopped pecans